Special Education and Reading Department

 Our faculty and staff are committed to standards-based education, to our professions, to students, and to a passion for teaching.
 We offer several undergraduate and graduate programs that are nationally certified.
 We invite you to join us as we continue to prepare teachers for the 21st century.

 The professional standards of national or international accrediting associations in special education, early childhood and elementary education, and reading comprise the learning outcomes for the programs offered by the Department of Special Education and Reading.
 Click here for links to the learning outcomes/professional standards.

 Please follow the links below for detailed information about undergraduate and graduate programs.
-When you are ready to speak with an adviser click here to find an adviser or contact our department at (203) 392-5925 or (203) 392-6400.
+When you are ready to speak with an advisor click here to find an advisor or contact our department at (203) 392-5925 or (203) 392-6400.

 • Comprehensive Special Education

 • Master of Science Degree Programs in Special Education

 • Master of Science Degree Programs in Collaborative Education

 Cross-endorsement certification is negotiated between the graduate student and the Connecticut State Department of Education.
 A program for K-12 teaching certification can be combined with a Master of Science program in special education.

 SCSU's Special Education Graduate Program is a Top Ranked Graduate Program by GraduatePrograms.com.

 All graduate students seeking admission to a Special Education or Reading program must apply to the School of Graduate Studies and contact the department secretaries to obtain information about additional department requirements.